 SaaS Data Leak Prevention

-SpinOne SaaS DLP enables enterprises to automatically discover and protect their most critical and sensitive data elements in Google Workspace, Microsoft Office 365, or Salesforce cloud environments.
+SpinOne SaaS DLP enables enterprises to automatically discover and protect their most critical and sensitive data elements in Google Workspace, Microsoft 365, Salesforce or Slack cloud environments.

 When it comes to SaaS data leaks getting sensitive information into the public eye, there are several avenues by which this exposure occurs.
 SaaS data exposure incidents can be accidental or criminal, including breaches, hacks, leaks, or malicious attacks.

 SaaS Data Leaks Are Expensive and Dangerous

 Cloud Ransomware is a type of sophisticated crypto-malware targeting cloud environments that locks users out of their devices or prevents them from accessing SaaS data until a ransom is paid.
 Ransomware is doing big business for cybercriminals, driving the ransomware SaaS data leaks to happen with any cloud-hosted information.
 If you’re using any of the major cloud platforms – Google Workspace, Microsoft 365, Salesforce or Slack– then your data is at risk of being exposed.
 Cloud data leaks are not the fault of individual employees.
 Instead, they are a result of fragile SaaS security processes that can’t handle the complexity and scale of cloud operations.

 Today’s digital world is a highly interconnected and highly value-laden one, where people can access your data with a single click.
 Enterprises are vulnerable enough to release it to anonymous SaaS applications internet browsers – there are many ways to exploit the lack of SaaS security.
 This is why SaaS security must be built into the standard procedures of today’s businesses.